New York State Department of Civil Service announces Continuous Recruitment Examination Open to All Qualified Individuals

 As an Auditor 1 (Abandoned Property), in the Office of Unclaimed Funds, you would assist in the audit and investigation of banks, insurance companies, utilities, stockbrokers, collateral loan makers, or any other organization that may hold unclaimed property to ensure accurate and complete reporting and remittance of unclaimed property to the State Comptroller.

 Extensive travel may be required, including overnight travel.
 Appointees must have a valid license to operate a motor vehicle in New York State or otherwise demonstrate their ability to perform the required field work, if public transportation is not available.
 Field work and travel expenses are reimbursed on a fixed schedule.

 There will be no written test.
 Your education and experience will be evaluated against the general background/critical activities of the position.
 No written test or test date is involved.
 If you meet the "Minimum Qualifications," you will be required to complete an education and experience questionnaire online.
 Your answers to the questionnaire will be the only basis for evaluating your education and experience.

-Your score will be based on the following: overall grade point average; grade point average in your major (for Number 20-777 in accounting/auditing); other relevant coursework; internships and/or community/campus/professional activities; and qualifying work experience.
+Your score will be based on the following: overall grade point average; grade point average in your major (for No. 20 777 in accounting/auditing); other relevant coursework; internships and/or community/campus/professional activities; and qualifying work experience.

 It is essential that you describe your education and experience as completely as possible.
 Ambiguity, vagueness, or omissions will not be decided in the candidate's favor.
 All statements concerning education and experience are subject to verification.
 If references fail to respond or give contradictory information, you may be required to furnish written verification of the education and experience claimed.
 False statements or lack of verification may result in termination of employment.